 Keep reading below, where we’ll reveal this common mistake and break down some better ways to target multiple cities on your website.

-Where Lawyers and Doctors Go Wrong When They Target Multiple Cities
+Where Lawyers and podiatrists Go Wrong When They Target Multiple Cities

 When law firms and medical practices try to target multiple cities, they often make the mistake of putting up several landing pages that are nearly identical—they just change the name of the city in the keyword string!